top of page

 Breaktime's Legislative (Bill) Priorities

-This bill would put the Residential Assistance for Families in Transition (RAFT) homelessness
+2. Permanently establish and improve the Residential Assistance for Families in Transition (RAFT) homelessness prevention program

-prevention program into state statute and ensure that benefits are available to families and individuals earlier in a housing or utility crisis ("upstream").
-The bill also seeks to streamline access, improve cross-agency collaboration, and allow households to access up to twelve months of assistance, without arbitrary dollar caps.
-In addition, the bill would require the Department of Housing and Community Development (DHCD) to publicly post reports on RAFT to provide increased transparency on how the program is operating and greater understanding of who the program is serving and not serving.
+This bill would put the Residential Assistance for Families in Transition (RAFT) homelessness prevention program into state statute and ensure that benefits are available to families and individuals earlier in a housing or utility crisis ("upstream", before a household has received a notice to quit or utility shut-off notice).
+The bill also seeks to streamline access, improve cross-agency collaboration, and allow households to receive up to twelve months of assistance, without arbitrary dollar caps.
+(The current cap is $7,000/family/year, regardless of household size or rent burden).
+In addition, the bill would require the Executive Office of Housing and Livable Communities (EOHLC) to publicly post reports on RAFT to increase

 bottom of page